History, tourist information, and nearby accommodation

 One highlight here is the Scottish primrose (primula Scotica), an extremely rare purple flower with a yellow centre.
 The Scottish primula is found only in very isolated parts of northern Scotland, primarily on Orkney.
 Another rare find at Yesnaby is the great yellow bumblebee, one of the rarest species in Britain.

 At Noust of Bigging, south of the car park, is the scant remains of a chapel dedicated to St Bride.
 On the Brough of Bigging headland are the outlines of an ancient promontory fort.
-South of the Brough of Bigging is Yesnaby Castle, a striking sea stack that acts like a magnet for climbers.
+South of the Brough of Bigging is Yesnaby Castle, a striking sea stack that acts as a magnet for climbers.
 The 'Castle' was first climbed in 1967 and since then it, and the famous Old Man of Hoy, have attracted climbers eager to test themselves on the almost vertical rock face.

 North of the car park is Broch of Borwick, the remains of an Iron Age tower.